Royal Kuhio

 Several listings explicitly advertise in-unit laundry — phrases include "washer in unit" and "unit has its own laundry center in unit".
 Historical MLS inclusions also show roughly 6 of 20 listings listing WASHER/DRYER.
 While not every unit has it, enough listings reference in-unit laundry that buyers searching for it should find this building relevant.

-I looked for coin-op, paid laundry, quarters, card-operated, and similar wording.
-The public remarks explicitly confirm a coin-operated/community laundry setup, so this feature is supported.
+I searched for coin-op, quarters, card-operated, paid laundry, and laundry fee language.
+The remarks directly confirm coin-operated laundry, so this feature is present.

-I searched for language like 'laundry on each floor,' 'laundry room on every floor,' and 'floor-by-floor laundry.'
-The remarks consistently point to a centralized laundry area, especially on the 7th floor, rather than laundry facilities on every floor.
+I looked for language like laundry on each floor, every floor laundry, or floor-by-floor laundry.
+The public remarks consistently point to a shared laundry facility on the 7th floor, so there is no evidence of laundry on every floor.

 All 20 current MLS records include parking_features (e.g., OPEN/CO/GARAGE/ASSIGN).
 Multiple listing remarks explicitly mention assigned or covered parking stalls — examples: "assigned parking included", "1 assigned covered parking stall", "2 dedicated parking spaces", and "3-covd secured parking" — showing consistent confirmation across many agents rather than isolated copy/paste.
 Evidence is strong and consistent that the building provides parking.